dotnet/csharplang/proposals/collection-literals.md

 ## Natural type
 [natural-type]: #natural-type

-In the absence of a *target type*, a non-empty literal can have a *natural type*.
+In the absence of a *constructible target type*, a non-empty literal can have a *natural type*.

 The *natural type* is determined using the [*best common type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#116315-finding-the-best-common-type-of-a-set-of-expressions) algorithm.